 Cover photo: With family in Ireland, 1990s

-Marta Cook’s singular approach to the Irish harp has brought her music to audiences throughout Europe and North America.
+Marta’s singular approach to the Irish harp has brought her music to audiences throughout Europe and North America.
 Highlights include the World Harp Congress (Vancouver,) the North Atlantic Fiddle Conference (Limerick,) Spoleto Festival USA (Charleston), Pritzker Pavilion at Millennium Park (Chicago), Stony Island Arts Bank (Chicago), Espace Culturel Bertin Poirée (Paris), The Irish Centre (Leeds), and New York Live Arts (Manhattan.)
 In 2020, Marta was the harper chosen to represent Ireland’s national instrument among forty outstanding artists commissioned by The Embassy of Ireland to produce work for Shades of Green - A Celebration of Irish Arts in America.

-With family roots near the mountains associated with the mythological Harps of Cliú, Marta’s earliest influence was her mother’s songs and stories.
-Having been fortunate to study at a young age with Gradam Ceoil 2001 winner Máire Ní Chathasaigh, the “doyenne of Irish harp players” and the great innovator of the living Irish harp tradition, Marta has continued to develop techniques to advance the stylistic development of the harp as a solo instrument in traditional music.
-Marta’s playing is further influenced by the great musicians of Gaa-zhigaagwanzhikaag/Šikaakonki/Chicago past and present; archival, commercial, and private recordings of the cylinder and 78 RPM eras; and the seminal musician Ann Heymann’s revival of the early Gaelic harp.
-In 2021, Máire cited Marta’s “deep knowledge and love of the tradition” and “distinctive style,” naming her as one of the most significant Irish harpers playing today (alongside 2019 Gradam Ceoil recipient Laoise Kelly and international soloist and teacher Gráinne Hambly.)
+Marta’s earliest influence was her mother’s songs and stories.
+Having been influenced at a young age with Gradam Ceoil 2001 recipient Máire Ní Chathasaigh, the “doyenne of Irish harp players” and the great innovator of the living Irish harp tradition, Marta has continued to develop techniques to advance the stylistic development of the harp as a solo instrument in traditional music.
+In 2021, Máire cited Marta’s “deep knowledge and love of the tradition” and “distinctive style,” naming her as one of the most significant Irish harpers playing today.

 Complementing her lifelong work as a traditional musician, Marta began playing the pedal harp as a teenager and holds an honors degree in harp performance from the Chicago College of Performing Arts at Roosevelt University, where she studied with the legendary orchestral harpist Sarah Bullen.
 Marta additionally studied musicology at the University of Chicago, and is widely recognized as a versatile accompanist of Irish traditional music on both the harp and piano.